Unitech/pm2/README.md

 ![Dashboard](http://leapfrogui.com/controlfrog/img/cf-layout-1.png)

-We're going to release a very nice product, a dashboard to monitor every part of your NodeJS applications.
+We're going to release a very nice product, a dashboard to monitor every part of your Node.js applications.
 Here are some links:

 - [Pitch + Survey](https://docs.google.com/forms/d/1FuCjIhrGg-ItxInq2nLreoe9GS-gZWJNkNWE0JJajw8/viewform) People who fill the survey will be eligible for free license
 - [Newsletter](http://signup.pm2.io/) Subscribe to be kept informed